paragonmac/ThorneStory/Crime Scene Investigation.md

 **Thorne:** "That's what someone wants the enhanced to believe.
 They never counted on an unenhanced detective seeing what digital eyes can't."

 **Sarah:** "Or won't." _her enhancement indicator briefly pulses purple_

+---

+# THE PERFECT DIGITAL CRIME

+The air in Dr. Victor Reeves' apartment held the sterile chill of death.
+Thorne stood in the doorway, absorbing every detail of the scene while his partner's enhancement indicator pulsed a steady blue as she processed the digital landscape that existed beyond physical reality.

+"Neural stabilizers," Sarah Chen said, her eyes scanning the room without actually seeing it.
+"Lethal concentration.
+Time of death approximately nine hours ago."
+Her voice carried the practiced detachment of someone reading data rather than observing a man's final moments.

+Thorne stepped into the apartment, feeling the soft give of expensive carpet beneath his shoes.
+Everything was immaculate.
+Something about the precision of it all made Thorne pause as he studied the space where a man had supposedly spent his final desperate hours.

+"What are you getting from his enhancement logs?"
+Thorne asked, circling the body slumped beside the pristine white sofa.

+Sarah's eyes flickered with information.
+"Increasing stress patterns over the previous weeks.
+Final neural activity shows extreme anxiety followed by sedation.
+No signs of external manipulation or coercion."
+She paused, her enhancement completing its analysis.
+"All evidence indicates suicide, Thorne.
+He was experiencing enhancement-related stress and self-administered the stabilizers."

+Thorne knelt beside the body, studying the man's face.
+Dr. Victor Reeves had been a high-ranking NovaCorp neural interface engineer, part of the Harmony Protocol maintenance team according to the file.
+Now he was another statistic, another casualty of progress.

+Except something wasn't right.

+"His slippers," Thorne said, pointing to the perfectly placed footwear beside the sofa.
+"Look at how they're arranged."

+Sarah glanced down, her enhanced vision cataloging the items without registering their significance.
+"Standard domestic footwear.
+Composition is—"

+"They're perfectly aligned," Thorne interrupted.
+"Side by side, exactly parallel to the edge of the sofa.
+Have you ever seen a suicide scene this orderly?"

+Sarah frowned.
+"Perhaps he was meticulous."

+"I've seen a lot of suicides.
+None of them looked like this."

+Thorne moved to the nightstand where an empty neural stabilizer container sat.
+He didn't touch it, but leaned close, observing its placement.

+"This container is placed exactly equidistant from each edge of the nightstand.
+Perfect symmetry."
+He straightened, surveying the room.
+"The coffee table, too—it's precisely aligned with the sofa.
+Everything here is too perfect."

+Sarah's enhancement indicator flickered, processing the observation against her digital evidence.
+"Environmental scan shows no other individuals present in this apartment for 48 hours.
+Biometric residue confirms."

+Thorne moved to the body again, examining the right arm where a faint injection mark was visible.
+"He was left-handed," he said quietly.

+"That's not in his profile," Sarah replied.

+"No, it wouldn't be."
+Thorne pointed to the victim's desk across the room.
+"Look at the wear pattern on the surface—heavier indentations on the right side where a left-handed person would rest their writing arm.
+The pen calluses are on his left hand, not his right."
+He looked back at the injection site.
+"He'd have injected his left arm with his right hand if he did it himself."

+Sarah's enhancement indicator pulsed faster, struggling to reconcile the physical inconsistency with her digital evidence.
+"There must be an explanation."

+"There is."
+Thorne moved to the sofa, running his hand over the cushions.
+"Someone sat here."
+He traced a faint indentation pattern invisible to enhanced scans.
+"Someone sat watching him die."

+He knelt, examining the floor.
+"See these microscopic scratches?
+Furniture was moved, then precisely replaced."

+Sarah's enhancement flickered again.
+"None of this appears in my scan data."

+"It wouldn't."
+Thorne stood, moving deliberately around the apartment.
+"When was his last enhancement update?"

+Sarah's eyes unfocused briefly.
+"Standard system-wide update occurred last night.
+All neural interfaces were briefly offline for maintenance between 2:17 and 2:31 AM."

+"Interesting timing," Thorne said quietly, making a note of the update window in his worn leather notebook.

+He moved to the bookshelf, scanning the titles with practiced efficiency until he stopped at a technical manual that protruded slightly farther than the others.
+Pulling it down, he felt the weight—too light.
+Opening it revealed a hollowed interior containing a simple paper notebook.

+"An analog notebook," Sarah said, surprised.
+"Why would an enhanced engineer keep physical notes?"

+"Unless it's research he didn't want documented in a system NovaCorp controls."
+Thorne thumbed through the pages, stopping where one had been torn out.
+The next page appeared blank, but when he tilted it toward the light, faint indentations were visible.

+He reached into his pocket for a pencil and gently shaded across the page, revealing impressions from the missing notes.
+Words emerged from the graphite: "Antarctic containment" and "quantum fluctuations in neural network."

+Sarah leaned closer, her enhancement indicator briefly pulsing an unusual purple color.
+"Antarctic containment... that doesn't align with any known NovaCorp project."

+"That's exactly what makes it important."
+Thorne continued shading, revealing three key pieces of information: a diagram of what appeared to be a research facility, the phrase "quantum containment failure during trial SE-7," and a list of names.

+"Dr. Elaine Winters," he read aloud, the name of the woman from the subway jumping out at him.
+Below it was another name: "Lucian Hart."

+"The CEO of NovaCorp," Sarah said, her voice dropping to a whisper.
+"What is this?"

+Thorne closed the notebook carefully.
+"The reason someone murdered Dr. Reeves and made it look like a suicide—a suicide that would satisfy all digital forensic parameters."

+He looked around the meticulously arranged apartment.
+"They designed the perfect crime for a digital world.
+But I don't live in that world."

+Sarah's enhancement indicator glitched momentarily—a brief flicker of uncertainty as she processed the contradiction between her digital evidence and Thorne's physical findings.

+"I should file this as a suicide," she said, though her voice lacked conviction.
+"All enhancement parameters indicate—"

+"That's what someone wants the enhanced to believe," Thorne interrupted gently.
+"They never counted on an unenhanced detective seeing what digital eyes can't."

+Sarah looked at him, really looked at him, perhaps for the first time since they'd entered the apartment.
+"Or won't," she said, her enhancement indicator briefly pulsing purple again.

+Thorne slipped the notebook into an evidence bag, knowing this crime scene was more than a murder.
+It was their first concrete connection to something larger—something tied to the Antarctic expedition, to Dr. Elaine Winters' strange behavior on the subway, and to the very heart of NovaCorp itself.

+As they prepared to leave, Thorne took one last look at the too-perfect room.
+The killer had made one crucial mistake: they had only prepared for enhanced investigators.
+Their entire cover-up was designed to satisfy digital forensic parameters while completely overlooking physical evidence that only an unenhanced detective would notice or consider important.

+In a world where everyone saw through digital eyes, being analog wasn't just an anachronism.
+It was becoming the only way to see the truth.